shanesoh/stackx-securing-microservices/slides.md

 --

 * Purpose-built for sidecar usage
-    * Completely agnostic to upstream service
-        * With OPA, useful for tacking on access control to services that don't have them
-    * Containerised for Docker or k8s
-        * At the same time easy to run on the host for legacy applications
     * Possible to auto inject as k8s sidecars
+    * Easy to deploy as a Docker container on the host for legacy VM workloads

 --